MadStats/reflections-on-presentations-YuweiS/README.md

 2.I'm confused by the model they used 3.How do they divide the whole city into 169 blocks?Why equal size square blocks?

+Title of presentation:Game

+What were aspects of the presentation that you liked:Use many kinds of methods and compare them

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation:H1B

+What were aspects of the presentation that you liked:nice clustering plots and maps

+What were aspects of the presentations for which you had concerns or questions:

+Title of presentation:Traffic

+What were aspects of the presentation that you liked:

+What were aspects of the presentations for which you had concerns or questions:The results are kind of obvious,and too many residual plots in the presentation

+Title of presentation:NBA

+What were aspects of the presentation that you liked:interesting

+What were aspects of the presentations for which you had concerns or questions:some plots are different to understand.May try different models

+Title of presentation:Terrorist

+What were aspects of the presentation that you liked:nice general animation;analyze from different aspects,several different models.

+What were aspects of the presentations for which you had concerns or questions:Too much explaination on plots,maybe can be more focused on results.